 Don’t Fidget During the Interview

 Fidgeting is common when you’re nervous, but it can also be portrayed as a sign that you’re not confident in your abilities.
 During the interview, take precautions to keep from fidgeting, such as clasping your hands on your lap in front of you or placing a hand on each knee.
-You want the focus to be on what you have to offer the company, not on your hands that are constantly moving.
+You want the focus to be on what you have to offer the healthcare facility or organization, not on your hands that are constantly moving.

 Want Help Preparing for Your Upcoming Job Interview?